zahra-atf/Heart-Attack-EDA-Prediction/README.md

 13. People with higher maximum heart rate have higher chances of heart attack.

 14. People with lower pevious peak achieved have higher probability of heart attack.

+## Conclusion of Prediction:

+1. The best models are Logistic Regression and SVM (after hyperparameter tuning) with accuracy of 90%.

+2. Accuracy of other models:

+- Gradient Boosting 86%

+- Random Forest: 83%

+- Decision Tree / SVM without hyperparameter tuning 72%